 By modifying your running route every few weeks or adding various forms of runs, such as intervals or hill repeats, keep your workouts fun.

-Try running with a friend that challenges you can keep you accountable.
+Try running with a friend that challenges you and can keep you accountable.
 It provides extra safety if you run during the early or late hours of the day.

 Is running better than walking for weight loss?

 Walking can bring a lot of the same advantages as running.
 However, running burns about twice as many calories as walking.